2019 Best Online System Engineering Degrees

 Systems Engineering Careers

 Students with online degrees in systems engineering may use their advanced knowledge of various engineering principles and apply them to different types of systems in order to make those systems more efficient.
 There are opportunities for students with online degrees in systems engineering in a variety of fields.
 Some fields that a systems engineer may be able to find work in include telecommunications, healthcare, energy, manufacturing, aerospace, defense, and finance.
 Because the field of systems engineering is so diverse, the exact day-to-day job duties of a systems engineer will vary depending on what industry they work in.
 For instance, a systems engineer working in manufacturing may analyze the various systems in place to make sure the products are being made efficiently and meeting quality standards.
-With advanced education, a systems engineering can move up to more supervisory and management roles, or find work in research and education.
+With advanced education, a systems engineer can move up to more supervisory and management roles, or find work in research and education.

 - Accreditation.
 ABET.
 Accessed November 9, 2016. http://www.abet.org/accreditation/.